 - Contact us - We can refer you to a lawyer who is an expert in Title IX law.
 They will assess whether or not your school is in compliance.
 Sometimes just an initial contact from an attorney is enough for a school to realize that the best path forward is to treat all athletes fairly.

 - Contact the National Women’s Law Center.
-They will connect you with attorneys.
+They will offer advice and can connect you with attorneys.
 They also have a hotline – (202) 319-3053.

 - Contact your school’s Title IX coordinator. - All schools that receive federal funding should have a Title IX Coordinator.
 This person is responsible for Title IX compliance and should be able to help.
 Your campus directory can tell you who this person is and how to contact them.